-And just remember, you’ll need to make plans to travel an alternative option when you return to the UK.
+And just remember, you’ll need to make plans to travel an alternative option when you return to the UK with your dog.

 2. Driving to Spain from the UK via the Channel

 If you’re wanting to keep your car for your Spanish holiday (or extended stay), just simply drive to Spain with your car.
 It will take longer and once you add up all the costs it’s more expensive than flying, but it’s worthwhile if you want to have your own car and is a straightforward option for taking dogs to Spain.

 Lucky for you, it’s easy to cross the English Channel with your dog in your car.
 Choose between two options: the Eurotunnel or taking a ferry, such as between Dover and Calais.
 (Dogs generally need to stay in your car on the ferries, so it’s best to choose the shortest route, particularly if it’s summer time.)
 If taking the Eurotunnel, it costs an extra £19 per pet, while most shorter ferries charge a similar price.
 For more information, check my extended post on travelling with a dog between the UK to Europe.

 Once you cross the channel, you’ll have over a day or two of driving before you arrive in Spain.
 Calais to San Sebastian is just over 1100km (700 miles), while Calais to Barcelona is about 1300km (800 miles).